How the National Consumer Assistance Plan Helps Your Credit

 One in five Americans have errors on their credit reports.
-What’s worse is how difficult of a process it can be having these errors removed.
+What’s worse is how difficult of a process it can be to have these errors removed.
 Plus, many listings that aren’t technically wrong are just plain unfair.
 It’s issues like these that were the subject of an investigation by the Office of the New York State Attorney General into the practices of the three major credit reporting bureaus.

 On the heels of this investigation, New York Attorney General Eric T. Schneiderman reached a settlement with Experian, Equifax, and TransUnion in 2015.
 The deal they reached is known as the National Consumer Assistance Plan.
 Here’s how it affects your credit.

 Reporting Negative Listings to the Credit Bureaus

 Has the process been too easy on data furnishers?

 No more.
 From now on, a data furnisher must provide your date of birth when requesting that a listing be added to your credit report.
 Beyond that, the credit bureaus must form a National Credit Reporting Working Group made up of representatives from all three agencies.
 It’s their job to ensure that data furnishers are being held to standards reflective of "consistency and uniformity" in data reporting.

 Are you waiting on an insurance company to pay a medical debt?

 The credit bureaus must now wait 180 days before including these unpaid debts on your credit reports – a 180-day period that begins from the creation of the account.
 Should you already have a negative listing stemming from this situation, it should be removed once the insurance company makes payment.

 While you still owe these debts, they can no longer be listed on your credit reports.
 The same is true of any other debt that was not incurred through a contract or agreement.

 Are you disputing a listing on your credit report?